Ares (magazine): Reception

 Jerry Epperson reviewed the first issue of Ares in The Space Gamer No. 28.
 Epperson commented that the first issue, and its game WorldKiller "was a disappointment.
 It's uneven.
 Expect nothing but the best in serious science fiction writing here, and nothing but the worst from the games."

 In Issue 26 of Phoenix, Hamish Wilson liked the professional look of the first issue, calling it "well put together."
 But overall, he felt the magazine "lacks form, shape and direction [...] rather than being bold, uncompromising and nailing its colours to the mast, Ares has, as it were, crept out into the open with some fiction, some fact and some game."

+In Fantastic, game designer Greg Costikyan was unimpressed with the first issue of Ares, writing, "One would have thought that SPI would seek to make a good impression by producing a high quality game in the first issue [of Ares].
+On the contrary, WorldKiller is a dog [...]
+The game is simple and uninteresting, with no complications introduced to hold one’s interest."